Design tools

 5. Waits until the changes get from testing to production (1-5 days).

-In total, every minor fix takes from 3 to 33 days, with an average of 2-3 weeks.
+Every minor fix takes 3 to 33 days, with an average of 2-3 weeks.
 21 days of waiting for a trivial update!

 How we got the idea

 We were discussing our new export panel when one of us said: Guys, it’s only a matter of changing ONE color in CSS.
-Do we really have to involve coders into that?
+Do we have to involve coders in that?
 Why not let designers do it?

 That’s how we came up with the idea of linked design.
 We can provide content from cloud Lunacy files as resources for web pages.
-A web developer will just insert a link to the resource into the HTML code, while designers will be able to update CSS/TXT/PNG/SVG resources available in the Lunacy Cloud, and all the changes will immediately apply to a live web page.
+A web developer will just insert a link to the resource into the HTML code.
+At the same time, designers will be able to update CSS/TXT/PNG/SVG resources available in the Lunacy Cloud, and all the changes will immediately apply to a live web page.
 Minor changes will get done in mere minutes without coders.
 Sounds great, right?

 How it works for a designer